eduP2P/common/test_suite/README.md

 | **Port Restricted Cone** | X | X | X |  |
 | **Symmetric** | X |  |  |  |

-Comparing the tables, we see that eduP2P is not able to establish a direct connection when one peer is behind a Port Restricted Cone NAT and the other behind a Symmetric NAT, while this should be possible with UDP hole punching.
+Comparing this table with the one in the previous section, we see that eduP2P is not able to establish a direct connection when one peer is behind a Port Restricted Cone NAT and the other behind a Symmetric NAT, while this should be possible with UDP hole punching.
 Finding out why eduP2P fails to establish a direct connection in this scenario required investigating the traffic between the two peers, and the logs generated by the system tests.
-The cause of the failure was a combination of two factors:
+The cause of the failure was a combination of two
+factors:

 1. In eduP2P, each peer only sends two ‘pings’ during the UDP hole punching process.